 Annual financial statements on website

 While most of the people don't read financial statements, it's a promising sign for reliability that Ally Invest publishes these regularly.
 Financial statements can be considered as financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.

 Ally Invest doesn't provide two-step authentication when logging in, which is not so pleasing, since it might be easier for hackers to compromise clients' accounts.

 Ownership structure of Ally Invest is public, everyone can check the owners of the company on their website, which adds to their reliability scores.

 Ally Invest is transparent about their management structure, which means that anyone can see who is in charge of management issues at the brokerage.

 Broker is audited by the Big Four

-Ally Invest is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+Ally Invest is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

 Want to stay in the loop?

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.